Sponsored Legislation

 Energy and Environment

-An Act protecting consumers from unreasonable utility rate increases (H.3143)
+An Act protecting consumers from unreasonable utility rate increases (HD.3590)

 Current rules allow utilities in Massachusetts to make higher profits off of consumers than utilities in other states.
 This legislation protects electricity and gas consumers by eliminating automatic annual rate hikes and limiting the return on equity that utilities can earn to no more than the average of neighboring states.

-An Act Relative to Sustainable and Equitable Funding for Climate Change Adaptation and Mitigation (H.750)
+An Act Relative to Sustainable and Equitable Funding for Climate Change Adaptation and Mitigation (HD.1801) - Co-Filed with Rep. Pat Duffy

 This legislation ensures that the Commonwealth’s climate change goals and associated funding programs are equitable and prioritize those communities who are first and worst impacted by climate change, especially Black, Indigenous, Latinx, and people of color, low-income low-wealth residents, and English isolated residents.

-An Act expanding community access to electric bicycles (H.3145)
+An Act expanding community access to electric bicycles (HD.2731)

-Modeled after the successful Denver program, the Community Access to Electric Bicycles Grant Initiative will help finance bike share programs and ownership programs that municipalities, businesses, and nonprofit organizations administer.
+Modeled after the successful Denver, Colorado program, the Community Access to Electric Bicycles Grant Initiative will help finance bike share programs and ownership programs that municipalities, businesses, and nonprofit organizations administer.

-An Act authorizing the establishment of old growth forest reserves (H.752)
+An Act authorizing the establishment of old growth forest reserves (HD.2706)

 Old-growth forests are extremely rare.
 Although Massachusetts has over 3 million acres of forested land, only about 3,600 acres of this is original, old-growth forest.
 This legislation requires the Commonwealth to establish a permanent system of old growth forest reserves, including “buffer areas” adjacent to old growth forests.